 Touch has been used in medicine since the early days of medical care.
 Healing by touch

 is based on the idea that illness or injury in 1 part of the body can affect all parts

 of the body.
 These methods use hands-on therapy:

 Diet and herbs

 health.
 Therapies using the mind include:

-overall health.
+hearing, smell, and taste.
 Therapies using senses include:

 Art, dance, and music